renan-cunha/renancunha/content/posts/benchmark.md

 ```
 if context == 0
-    action 0 returns a reward of 1 with 50% chance, other
+    action 0 returns a reward of 2 with 50% chance, other
     actions give 0 rewards
 else
-    action 1 returns a reward of 1 with 50% chance, other
+    action 1 returns a reward of 2 with 50% chance, other
     actions give 0 rewards
 ```

-Here, the best policy it's still the same from the previous environment, but, intuitively, it should be harder for an algorithm to discover it.
+Here, the best policy is still the same as in the previous environment, but now, it should be harder for an algorithm to discover it.
+In this example, the reward is 2 because of the stochasticity, so the expected reward of each context can still be 1.

 ### Continuous context